Documents Needed for Taxes

 How to File on Your Own Using My Account

-If you’re choosing to file your own taxes, then any tax software that you’re choosing to use should allow you to download your tax information directly from your MyCRA Account into the software.
+If you’re choosing to file your own personal income tax return, then any tax software that you’re choosing to use should allow you to download your tax information directly from your MyCRA Account into the software.
 It will provide the software with all of your important tax information, including your RRSP deduction limits, any tax forms you have to submit, and your annual taxable income.

 Filing with an Accountant or Tax Professional